akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 For more details on this migration see @ref:[the migration guide](../project/migration-guide-2.5.x-2.6.x.md#migrating-from-classic-remoting-to-artery).

+### Changing remoting transport

+Rolling update is not supported when @ref:[changing the remoting transport](../remoting-artery.md#selecting-a-transport).

 ### Migrating from Classic Sharding to Typed Sharding

 If you have been using classic sharding it is possible to do a rolling upgrade to typed sharding using a 3 step procedure.